Montivipera latifii: Geographic range

 M. latifii is found in Iran in the upper Lar Valley in the Alborz Mountains.

-The type locality is listed as "Hochtal von Lar (2180-2900 m Höhe), südwestlisch des Demavend-Gipfels im Elburs-Gebirge, nordöstlich von Tehran Shalhenballs, Iran" [High valley of the Lar (7,150–9,500 ft), southwest of Demavend Peak in the Elburz Mountains, northwest of Tehran, Iran].
+The type locality is listed as "Hochtal von Lar (2180–2900 m Höhe), südwestlisch des Demavend-Gipfels im Elburs-Gebirge, nordöstlich von Tehran Shalhenballs, Iran" [High valley of the Lar (7,150–9,500 ft), southwest of Demavend Peak in the Elburz Mountains, northwest of Tehran, Iran].

 Conservation status

-The species M. latifii is classified Endangered (En) according to the IUCN Red List of Threatened Species with the following criteria: B1+2c (v2.3, 1994).
-This indicates that the extent of occurrence is estimated to be less than 20,000 km^{2} (7,722 square miles), or the area of occupancy is estimated to be less than 2,000 km^{2} (772 sq mi).
-Estimates indicate that the total population is severely fragmented or known to exist at no more than ten locations.
-Also, a continuing decline is inferred, observed or projected in the area, extent and/or quality of its habitat.
-Year assessed: 1996.
+M. latifii is classified as "Endangered" according to the IUCN Red List of Threatened Species.
+It has a restricted range (<500 km²) and the total population size is small, probably less than 2,500 adults.
+It is threatened by over-collection for use in serum production.
+Although it is not currently facing habitat loss, much of suitable habitat was inundated in the late 1970s by a dam.